lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 ??? example "Parallel Model"

-    The main aim of this model to show the way how to effectively implement your neural network on multiple GPUs.
+    The main aim of this model is to show the way how to effectively implement your neural network on multiple GPUs.
 It includes a comparison of different kinds of models and tips to improve the performance of your model.
     **Necessary** parameters for running this model are **2 GPU** and 14 cores.